GeoSensorWebLab/polarmap.js/API.markdown

             * value: `true` or `false`
             * default value: `false`
             * If true, will display the layer in the PolarMap Layer switching map control.
+* method: `getBaseLayer`
+    * arguments: none
+    * description: Returns the base tile layer currently used on the map

 ## Leaflet.PolarMap